joskolenberg/jory-docs/resources/docs/2.0/query_relations.md

 <a name="fetching"></a>
 ## Fetching Relations
-Use the ```relations``` (```rlt```) parameter to define which relations you want to fetch.
+Use the ```relations``` (```rlt```) key to define which relations you want to fetch.
 This parameter holds an object with key/value pairs, the key being the relation name and the value being another Jory Query.
 This Jory Query will be applied on the loaded relation.
 > {info} The Jory Query on a relation can in turn contain relations, this allows you to fetch unlimited nested relations.

 <br>